DavidHe1127/JSCourt/async_promise.md

           id: 1
         });
       } else {
-        throw 'err'; // error will not be caught by chaining catch given throw is sync while reject is async
-                     // calling throw will immediately terminate the program while reject lets program to run normally after                      // marking promise status as rejected
+        throw 'err'; // NO-NO!!
       }
     }, 0);
   });
 }
 ```
+Error thrown will not be caught by chaining catch given throw is sync while reject is async.
+Calling throw will immediately terminate the program while reject lets program to run normally after marking promise status as rejected.

 ### Reference